swamybabun/Machine-Learning/README.md

 ### Various types of Machine Learning Algorithms

 - Supervised learning

 ...We teach computers to how to do something
 - Unsupervised learning

 ...The Computer will learn by itself how to do something
 - Others

+...Reinforcement learning, recommender systems

+In general, any machine learning problem can be assigned to one of two broad classifications: Supervised learning and Unsupervised learning.

+# Supervised Learning
 ...
-Reinforcement learning, recommender systems

-In general, any machine learning problem can be assigned to one of two broad classifications: Supervised learning and Unsupervised learning.